ai4colonoscopy/IntelliScope/README.md

 ## Updates

+- *[April/05/2025]* Our project now supports the Chinese AI platform [wisemodel](https://wisemodel.cn/codes/Jingyi/IntelliScope).
-- *[Feb/07/2025]* 🔥 We announce a new two-stage training strategy for enhancing ColonGPT's performance, achieving SOTA results on all downstream tasks.
+- *[Feb/07/2025]* We announce a new two-stage training strategy for enhancing ColonGPT's performance, achieving SOTA results on all downstream tasks.
 Further details are available in our [technical report (arXiv-v2)](https://arxiv.org/abs/2410.17241v2).
 - *[Oct/30/2024]* We've set up an online benchmark on the [paper-with-code](https://paperswithcode.com/dataset/coloninst-v1) website.
 - *[Oct/16/2024]* Open-source the whole codebase of project.